Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of

 \begingroup [1][t]{w_{#1}(\lambda)} [2][k]{ v_{{#1}}({#2},\lambda)}

-In this section, we fix $\lambda$ and provide an upper bound to the mean squared error of the hypergradient:
+In this section, we fix $\lambda$ and provide an upper bound to the mean squared error of the hypergradient approximation:

-where $\hat \nabla f(\lambda)$ is given by SID (\Cref{algo1}).
-In particular, we show that when the mini-batch size $J$ and the number of LL and LS iterations $t$ and $k$ tend to $\infty$, and the algorithms to solve the lower-level problem and the linear system converge in mean square error, then the mean square error of $\hat \nabla f (\lambda)$ tends to zero.
+where $\hat \nabla f(\lambda)$ is given by \SID{} (\Cref{algo1}).
+In particular, we show that when the mini-batch size $J$ and the number of LL and LS iterations $t$ and $k$ tend to $\infty$, and the algorithms to solve the LL and LS problems converge in mean square error, then the mean square error of $\hat \nabla f (\lambda)$ tends to zero.
 Moreover, using the stochastic fixed-point iteration solvers in \eqref{eq:llsolver}-\eqref{eq:lssolver} with decreasing stepsizes and setting $t=k=\J$ we have $\MSE = O(1/t)$.

 This analysis is similar to the one of Algorithm~1 in \cite{grazzi2021convergence} Section 3 but with some crucial differences.
 First, this work considers the more challenging setting with stochasticity also in the UL objective.
 Second, Algorithm~1 in \cite{grazzi2021convergence} is a special case of \Cref{algo1} with $\J=1$, and letting $\J \to \infty$ is necessary to have an hypergradient estimator with zero MSE in the limit.